Social Media Delivers a Bigger Slice of Business for Vittoria and La Favorita

 Through Twitter and Facebook fans and followers will also get access to exclusive special offers and discounts.

-Public relations agency Holyrood Partnership successfully provided PR support to Vittoria and La Favorita for a number of years.
+Public relations agency Holyrood PR successfully provided PR support to Vittoria and La Favorita for a number of years.
 Now it is extending its communications experience to help establish an engaging social media presence for the restaurants.